|Glen Highland Team||Courtesy Listings||Relinquish a Dog||Loving Tributes|

 Resident JUDE is estimated to be 10 years old though his health conditions would make him more like 110.
 He arrived 6/21 to us from a nearby Virginia shelter picked up as a stray.
 This gorgeous boy quickly had a list of BIG problems to be solved: Heartworm positive; lyme positive; ehrlichia positive and with a neurological deficit that made him barely capable of walking.
 The shelter started basic diagnostics and gave him the best month they could until a VA border collie lover reached out to tell us he was right in our backyard.

-Most of what is wrong with Jude you can’t even see until he begins to move and every limb is disconnected from the other, making it rather painful to watch him.
+Most of what is wrong with Jude you can’t even see until he begins to move and every limb is disconnected from the other.
 He struggles valiantly to right himself and carries on hoping to enjoy the outdoors.
 Diagnostic findings from neurology testing concluded he has full spinal spondylosis as well as a cervical disc issue, making his body so painful that any walking would be and will become awfully hard.
 He’s possibly had a stroke or has a tumor in his brain because Jude, while alert, is not really clear thinking…he’s more disconnected and delayed in all that he does mentally, even knowing where his food bowl is each day.

 A tough, long visit at NC State Vet Hospital revealed more strikes against him - a cancerous rectal tumor that has likely metastasized to his lungs.
-We are heartbroken to know this very, very sweet guy has a very guarded prognosis of months…a year would be unlikely.
+We are heartbroken to know this very, very sweet guy has a very guarded prognosis of months.
 There is no remedy for this type of cancer.

 Spending a minute with this heroic Border Collie makes your heart ache because we all would love to have helped him so much earlier when things could have been turned around.
 But, here we are, rolling out the red carpet of Glen Highland to give him tons of love; plenty of pain relief and lots of good days outside...he loves a big roll in the grass…quite a charmer anyone would adore to have as their friend.